Kamassury/IED/README.md

 This repository contains the codes for [*Iterative Error Decimation for Syndrome-Based Neural Network Decoders*](https://arxiv.org/abs/2012.00089) , accepted for publication in Journal of Communication and Information Systems (JCIS).

+**In this project, we introduce a new syndrome-based decoder where a deep neural network (DNN) estimates the error pattern from the reliability and syndrome of the received vector.
+The proposed algorithm works by iteratively selecting the most reliable positions to be the error bits of the error pattern, updating the vector received when a new position of the error pattern is selected**.

 If the code or the paper has been useful in your research, please add a citation to our work:

 ```